michellemwangi01/KonvergenzBankAccount_hosted/README.md

 4. **Open the Application**
    Open the `index.html` in your web browser to access the transaction management application or run using VS code live server.

+## Accessing the deployed application

+- The deployed application can be accessed on the link: `https://michellemwangi01.github.io/KonvergenzBankAccount_hosted/`

 ## Features

 - **Deposit and Withdrawal**